Skip to content

 • jvm/nats: NATS transport adapter using the official Java NATS client.

-• Kotlin and Java echo examples interoperate with the same Heddle bus contract.
+• examples/jvm: Kotlin and Java echo examples.

 Batch 5: release automation and conformance